Variable-length integer: Sign bit

-C is the number chunk being encoded, and n is the position of the VLQ octet where C_{0} is the least significant.
+B is the number chunk being encoded, and n is the position of the VLQ octet where B_{0} is the least significant.
 The VLQ octets are arranged least significant first in a stream.

 Zigzag encoding

 An alternative way to encode negative numbers is to use the least significant bit for sign.
 This is notably done for Google Protocol Buffers, and is known as a zigzag encoding for signed integers.
 One can encode the numbers so that encoded 0 corresponds to 0, 1 to −1, 10 to 1, 11 to −2, 100 to 2, etc.: counting up alternates between nonnegative (starting at 0) and negative (since each step changes the least-significant bit, hence the sign), whence the name "zigzag encoding".
 Concretely, transform the integer as (n << 1) ^ (n >> k - 1) for fixed k-bit integers.
 This has the effect of: